Rakin061/WeatherAPI-Flask/README.md

 								/**
-								 * @license Copyright (c) 2021, Salman Rakin, Dept. of CSE, BUET.
+								 * @license Copyright (c) 2021, @Salman Rakin, Dept. of CSE, BUET.
 All rights reserved.
 								 */

-# Sample webhook implementation in Python Flask.
+# Sample Weather API webhook implementation in Python Flask.

-#This is a really simple webhook implementation that gets Dialogflow classification JSON (i.e. a JSON output of Dialogflow /query endpoint)
+#This is  webhook implementation that gets Dialogflow classification JSON (i.e. a JSON output of Dialogflow /query endpoint)
 and returns a fulfillment response.

-# Using this powerful web service bot/AGENT can respond to users collecting information from external web services like weather APIs and even Databases!!
+# Using this powerful web service bot/AGENT can respond to users collecting information from external web services like weather APIs and even external Databases!!

 More info about Dialogflow webhooks could be found here:
 [Dialogflow Webhook](https://dialogflow.com/docs/fulfillment#webhook)